Shubhk7/TypingSpeedTest-program-Crossplatform-GUI-/README.md

-#Typing Speed Test
+Typing Speed Test

-A simple typing speed test application written in C using the raylib graphics library.
-This program allows you to practice typing with code snippets, standard sentences, or sprint-style word groups and measures your typing speed and accuracy.
+A professional-grade typing speed test application developed in C using the raylib graphics library, designed to help users improve typing speed and accuracy across multiple text modes.

 Features
-Three typing modes: Code, Standard, and Sprint

-Real-time typing input capture and feedback

-Words per minute (WPM) calculation

-Accuracy percentage calculation

-Detailed test results with feedback

-Friendly graphical interface via raylib

-Getting Started
+Three Modes:

+Code snippets

+Standard sentences

+Sprint word groups

+Real-Time Input Capture: Monitor typing progress live

+Performance Metrics: Words Per Minute (WPM) and accuracy percentage

+Detailed Results: Speed, accuracy, words typed, and elapsed time

+Simple and Interactive UI: Powered by raylib for smooth cross-platform graphics

 Prerequisites
+Ensure the following tools and libraries are installed on your system:

-C Compiler: GCC, Clang, MSVC (C11 compatible)
+C compiler: GCC, Clang, or MSVC with C11 support

-raylib library: Version compatible with your system
+raylib graphics library: For rendering

-CMake: Version 3.10 or higher
+CMake: Version 3.10 or above for build configuration

 Installing raylib
-On Debian/Ubuntu:
+Install raylib by running the appropriate command for your platform:

 bash
+# Debian/Ubuntu
-sudo apt install libraylib-dev
+sudo apt install libraylib-dev bash
-On Fedora:

-bash
+# Fedora
 sudo dnf install raylib-devel
-On macOS (Homebrew):

 bash
+# macOS (Homebrew)
 brew install raylib
-On Windows:
-Use vcpkg or download from raylib website
+For Windows, use vcpkg or download prebuilt binaries from the raylib website.

-Build and Run
+Build and Run Instructions
-Clone the repository:
+To build and execute the project, use the following commands in your terminal or command prompt:

 bash
+# Clone the GitHub repository
 git clone https://github.com/yourusername/TypingSpeedTest.git
 cd TypingSpeedTest
-Build using CMake:

-bash
+# Create and enter the build directory
 mkdir build && cd build

+# Configure the project with CMake
 cmake ..

+# Build the executable
 cmake --build .
 Run the program:

 bash
+# On Linux/macOS
+./TypingSpeedTest

-./TypingSpeedTest        # On Linux and macOS TypingSpeedTest.exe      # On Windows
+# On Windows
+TypingSpeedTest.exe
-Usage
+Usage Guide
-Select one of the three modes from the menu
+Launch the application

+Select a typing mode (Code, Standard, or Sprint) by clicking

 Type the displayed text as accurately and quickly as possible

-Press Enter to finish or the test ends when the full text is typed
+Finish either by pressing Enter or typing the full text

-View your results and feedback on speed and accuracy
+Review your results including speed, accuracy, total words, and time taken

-Retry or go back to mode selection as desired
+Reset to retry or go back to mode selection as desired

 Minimum System Requirements
-OS: Windows 7/macOS 10.12/Linux Kernel 3.x or later
+Operating System: Windows 7 or later, macOS 10.12 or later, Linux kernel 3.x or later

-CPU: x86_64 or equivalent
+Processor: x86_64 or equivalent

-RAM: 1 GB minimum
+Memory: At least 1 GB RAM

-GPU: OpenGL 3.3 compatible or software renderer
+Graphics: OpenGL 3.3 compatible GPU or equivalent software renderer

-Input: Keyboard and mouse
+Input Devices: Keyboard and mouse